 How Chevron Employees Can Make Tax-Efficient Retirement Plan Contributions

 If you are contributing after-tax dollars to the Chevron ESIP, consider rolling out the after-tax funds to a Roth IRA at the tail end of the third quarter to take advantage of the mega backdoor Roth strategy.
-For many Chevron employees that are contributing after-tax, the end of the third quarter is the best time to do the roll-out because the Chevron ESIP freezes all contributions to the plan for 90 days afterward.
+For many Chevron employees that are contributing after-tax, the end of the third quarter is the best time to do what we call an "after-tax rollover" because Chevron will freeze all company and employee after-tax basic contributions to the ESIP for the 90 days that follow the distribution.